 Keywords are used by abstracting and indexing services as well as search engines to facilitate finding your paper.
 Together with the abstract of your paper, they are a key tool enabling readers to find your paper and for increasing citations.

-Supply 3-6 specific keywords in alphabetical order and lower case, separated by comma.
+Supply 3-6 specific keywords (depending on article type) in lower case, separated by semicolon.
 These can be single words, but also short phrases representing the content.
 Make sure to select precise and concise keywords to your field or sub-field of research.
 Avoid abbreviations and the repetition of words already used in the article's title.